 This report provides an update and further assessment of the sources, fate and effects of microplastics in the marine environment, carried out by Working Group 40 of GESAMP.
 The distribution of microplastics in the five main ocean compartments (sea surface, water column, shoreline, seabed and biota) are described, together with the transport mechanisms that regulate fluxes between compartments.
 Regional 'hot-spots' of sources, distribution and accumulation zones are reported, in response to the UNEA request.
 The effects of microplastics on marine biota have been explored in greater detail.
 Possible effects of microplastics on commercial fish and shellfish were considered.
 The economic aspects of microplastic contamination are considered.
-This relies heavily on studies looking at the effects of microplastics.
+This relies heavily on studies looking at the effects of macro-debris on various sectors, given the paucity of knowledge of direct economic effects of microplastics.
 Social aspects are focused around factors influencing long-term behaviour change, including risk perceptions, perceived responsibility and the influence of demographics.
 Good practice guidance on sampling and analysis at sea, in sediments and in biological samples are summarized.
 The section on initial risk assessment framework describes some basic principles about risk, likelihood and consequences.